rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 //!
 //!
 A library for modeling artistic concepts.

-pub use kinds::PrimaryColor;
+pub use self::kinds::PrimaryColor;
-pub use kinds::SecondaryColor;
+pub use self::kinds::SecondaryColor;
-pub use utils::mix;
+pub use self::utils::mix;

 pub mod kinds {
     // --snip--